ericalexanderorg/should-i-trust/README.md

 ### Setup
 -------------
-Create a settings.json file in the python2 file with your cenys.io creds.
+Create a settings.json file in the flask directory with your API secrets.
 See settings.json.example for an example.

 ### Running
 -------------
+> cd should-i-trust/flask/
-> python v1.py -d ericalexander.org
+> python app.py

-The script will prompt for the following
-+ Check SSL Labs grade for each cert found
-+ Pull data on censys.io findings if results exceed 50.
-This is to avoid maxing out the free API limitations.
+By default the flask will listen on port 8080.
+Connect to http://localhost:8080

 ### Output
 -------------
-The script will create a working directory with *some* of the API responses.
-Some respones are saved to reduce API calls on future runs to avoid API caps and improve speed.

-The following information will be returned to the console
 + If there's an indicator the domain participates in a bug bounty program
-+ Certs found through Google's transparency report
++ Domains found through VirusTotal, Censys.io, and the Google Cert Transparency Report
-+ SSL Labs grade of sites found (if chosen to run)
-+ Censys.io listing of open ports and website titles found
++ IPs and open ports found through Censys.io
-+ Matching repositories found on GitHub, GitLab, and Bitbucket
++ Repositories found on GitHub, GitLab, and Bitbucket
-+ Data found on virustotal.com
++ Misch data found on virustotal.com

 ### Road Map
 TBD